SRT Market: Systemic Risk Profile (Europe)

 Source note (seller split)

-Investor-type shares are taken from ESRB Occasional Paper No 23 (survey ECB data, June 2023; Table 2).
-The paper reports estimated shares of total SRT market credit protection sold; scope and category definitions can vary (euro area focus; funded vs unfunded; classification overlap).
+Investor-type shares from ESRB Occasional Paper No 23 (survey ECB data, June 2023; Table 2).
+Scope and category definitions can vary (euro area focus; funded vs unfunded; classification overlap).
 Confirmed

 Scenario Analysis (A/B/C)